 In 2013, more five families decided to engage in the program, but in their own private land.
 As before, a contract was negotiated, explained and signed before the family farmers establish their plantations.

 The company provides seedling, fertilizers, tools and PPE at cost price as well as technical assistance and ensures the purchase of the whole production at market price.

 Socio-environmental studies have shown that, within benefitted communities, the Family Agriculture Program has improved environmental performance, including activities not directly related to palm cultivation, such as reduction of wild animals hunting.

 In 2019, besides the 192 family farmers (100%), Agropalma also received FFB from 42 integrated outgrowers (100%) and 1 independent supplier (100%).
 This independent supplier is Belem Bioenergia Brasil, a palm oil company located in the municipality of Tailândia (2°48'45.76"S, 48°56'59.19"W).

 Agropalma is still open to engage new FFB suppliers as integrated family farmers or outgrowers.
 In order to do that, company has due diligence process used to assess, among others, the following topics:

-All integrated outgrowers and family farmers are assessed every three months.
+Despite the audits and certification process, all FFB suppliers are assessed every three months by our own team.
 Deforestation, use of forced or use of child labor result in immediate suspension of the purchasing contract.
 In case of deforestation or forced labor, the contract is terminated within one month after suspension.
 In case of child labor, if the farmer does not fix the situation up to the next harvesting round (10-15 days), the contract will be terminated within one month after this harvesting round.
 Lack of compliance or progress toward with the requirements listed above will also result in contract suspension and termination, within maximum 2 years after the issue is identyfied, depending on the issue.